-Certified nursing assistants are an integral part of the health care team at any facility, especially here at Diadem.
-Also called nurses’ aides, a career as a CNA is a rewarding profession that allows you to build relationships and strong bonds with the residents whom you care for.
+Certified Nursing Assistants (CNAs) are an integral part of the health care team at any facility, especially here at Diadem.
+A career as a CNA is a rewarding profession that allows you to build relationships and strong bonds with the residents whom you care for.
 This job can be demanding, as it requires you to be a constant in the lives of your residents, but it’s also quite rewarding.
 Elderly residents can have difficulties with even common daily tasks, like bathing and feeding.
 As you help them complete these activities, you’ll feel a sense of pride and accomplishment.

 Diadem’s Nursing Assistant Training program is designed to help you prepare to become a CNA, while at the same time giving you valuable, hands-on experience in this field.

 - Ability to submit a satisfactory physical on our medical clearance form.

 - No felonies or disqualifying misdemeanors (Criminal Record Check price $22.00, cost subject to change).

 - Proof of Citizenship, must be able to leave, work and go to school in US.